 *Names have been changed*

 It was finally Friday, and the fifth-period bell rang.
 I wished a fellow teacher good luck as we prepared to teach our final classes of the day.
 I taught high school, and my class was largely made up of seniors ready to move on to the next stage of life.
-Not only that, but it was a Friday at the end of a long week—the first week back from holiday break.
+Not only that, but it was a Friday at the end of a long week—the first week back from the holiday break.
 Needless to say, we were all pretty much done with the day.
 As I made my way to my classroom door, my pocket buzzed.
-A quick glance at my phone put all thoughts of my class and lesson out of my mind.
+A glance at my phone put all thoughts of my class and lesson out of my mind.
 It was a text message from my friend *Sarah.
 My relationship with Sarah was a unique one.
-We had only known each other for a month and had gotten connected with each other through a lawyer.
-Yet in the short time we’d known one another, we had exchanged texts regularly, and I had even driven nine hours into another state just a few weeks earlier to meet her face-to-face.
+We had only known each other for a month and had gotten connected through a lawyer.
+Yet in the short time, we’d known one another, we had exchanged texts regularly, and I had even driven nine hours into another state just a few weeks earlier to meet her face-to-face.
 Sarah was pregnant with a little girl, and she was intending to place that baby with me and my husband, *Dionte, as our adoptive daughter.
 That text message which I received on a cold Friday afternoon was telling me that she was going into labor and wanted Dionte and me to come to the hospital.

 The next couple of days were some of the most emotional, frantic, stressful, and wonderful days I have ever experienced.
 Dionte and I drove the long drive to Sarah’s hometown as soon as that fifth-period class ended.
 Our daughter was born just several hours after our arrival.
-We spent the following 48 hours in the hospital with Sarah and our baby girl, watching TV, telling stories of our childhood, enjoying hospital food when we could, and sending Dionte out to fetch McDonalds when we couldn’t.
+We spent the following 48 hours in the hospital with Sarah and our baby girl, watching TV, telling stories of our childhood, enjoying hospital food when we could, and sending Dionte out to fetch McDonald’s when we couldn’t.
 When the day of discharge came, Dionte and I packed our newborn little one up snug in her car seat, said goodbye to Sarah, and went our separate ways.
 In the months that have followed since that day, we have continued to exchange texts and pictures with Sarah.
 I update a blog with pictures and stories of my little girl that only Sarah can see.
 We have even once made the trek back across states to visit her for a day.
 This friendship I have with Sarah is completely different from any other friendship I have ever had.
 It is a uniquely significant relationship, a bond created over and for this little girl who I’m lucky enough now to call my own.
 This relationship is open adoption in action.

 Rewind to just a few months earlier before those long days in the hospital, before that life-changing text message, before I even knew Sarah existed.
 Dionte and I were in the midst of our adoption journey, learning all we could about this complicated process and fretting over funds and paperwork.
 A newbie to the adoption world, I wasn’t entirely familiar with what “open adoption” even meant, yet I had encountered the term more times than I could count.
 “How do you feel about open adoptions?”
 “Are you going for an open adoption?”
 “What about open adoption?”
 It had become glaringly obvious that I needed to establish an opinion about open adoption, but first, I had to figure out what in the world it even was.